 Measures against racism, similar forms of hostility and hate crime

-The Government has adopted several measures against racism, similar forms of hostility and hate crime.
-Several of the measures are being carried out within the context of the national plan against racism, similar forms of hostility and hate crime, which the Government adopted in 2016.
+Several measures against racism, similar forms of hostility and hate crime are adopted and ongoing.
+Several of the measures are being carried out within the context of the national plan against racism, similar forms of hostility and hate crime.
 The plan takes an integrated approach and comprises strategies and measures to prevent and combat racism and hate crime through improved coordination and monitoring, more education and research, increased support to and deepened dialogue with civil society, strengthened preventive measures online and a more active justice system.

 Below are examples of measures:

 Improved coordination and follow-up

 The Living History Forum is responsible for coordination and follow-up of the work on the plan against racism, similar forms of hostility and hate crime and presents a comprehensive report to the Government annually.